somework/cqrs/docs/reference.md

 * **dispatch_modes** – controls whether commands and events are dispatched synchronously or asynchronously when callers omit the `DispatchMode` argument.
   Each section defines a `default` mode (`sync` or `async`) plus a `map` of message-specific overrides.
+Keys inside `map` may reference a concrete message class, a parent class, or an interface implemented by the message.
+The decider walks the class hierarchy and implemented interfaces from most to least specific, so explicit class overrides beat interface ones.
 When a message resolves to `async` the bundle routes it through the configured asynchronous Messenger bus automatically.
 If a caller explicitly passes a `DispatchMode`, that choice always wins.
   The `CommandBus` and `EventBus` also expose `dispatchSync()` and `dispatchAsync()` helpers that forward to `dispatch()` with the corresponding mode for convenience.